-The record player is a classic entertainment system that has gone through waves of popularity since its birth.
+The record player is a classic entertainment and audio system that has gone through waves of popularity since its birth.
 Technology is often rapidly replaced as it gets updated and remodeled, but the demand for vinyl has sparked over the recent years due to a combination of sound quality and aesthetics.

-When someone buys a record player over the typical modern stereo, it is a conscious decision.
+When someone buys a vinyl record player over the typical modern stereo, it is a conscious decision.
 You shop around for the turntable that speaks to your taste and proudly set it up with your favorite vinyl on display.
 Naturally, you would also put an equal amount of love and care into choosing which speaker to go along with it.

 When purchasing your sound system, one option you should consider is a Bluetooth record player with speakers.

 The answer to this question may seem a bit obvious because, well, Bluetooth is everywhere.
 From our phones to our cars, Bluetooth has snuck its way into many facets of everyday life.
 However, it’s a relatively new technology.
 The first Bluetooth mobile phone and headset came out in 2000.
 And how it works is still largely unknown by the public, except as a magic technology that rids the necessity for annoying wires.

 According to How Stuff Works, “Bluetooth takes small-area networking to the next level by removing the need for user intervention and keeping transmission power extremely low to save battery power.”
 This means connecting devices without the need for cords.